nslay/ComputeBValue/README.txt

 ...
 +-- 19.dcm

+You may also manually provide the bvalue of any medical image by appending, ":bvalue", to the end of the path.
+For example:

+ComputeBValue -b 1500 -o B1500Image C:\Path\To\b50.nii.gz:50
+  C:\Path\To\b400.nii.gz:400 C:\Path\To\b800.nii.gz:800

+This example reads B50, B400 and B800 images from NIFTI files.

+This is useful for non-DICOM medical image formats that lack the extra meta-data as well as for DICOMs with missing information or undocumented vendor-specific tags for determining diffusion bvalue.

 There are additional flags for saving the calculated ADC (-a), perfusion fraction (-p), and kurtosis image (-k).
 You may additionally compress the output images (-c) as well as change the output DICOM